 - Turn Boards

 Barres are pieces of dance equipment used primarily for warm-up exercises and fitness programs.
 A typical barre includes a thin metal or wood handrail that is held up by a height-adjustable support structure.
 Inexperienced dancers are able to practice their tricks by placing one hand on the rail as a safety blanket in case they falter or stumble.
 Barres can also be used by veteran dancers simply looking to warm up their muscles or sharpen a routine prior to the actual performance.

-Mirrors can be used in dance both as a prop and a visual reference point.
-Some routines utilize mirrors to create a dazzling, illusory effect.
-Generally speaking, however, mirrors are used during practice runs so that dancers can pay close attention to their technique as the routine unfolds in real-time and make any necessary adjustments.
+Mirrors can be used in dance both as a prop and as visual reference points.
+Some routines even utilize mirrors to create a dazzling, illusory effect.
+Generally speaking, however, mirrors are used during practice runs so that dancers can pay close attention to their technique as the routine unfolds in real time and make any necessary adjustments.
 While rolling, portable varieties exist, most dance mirrors are large panes of glass embedded in the wall (similar to those found at a gym) to display the entire body from head to toe.

-Dance is a very unique sport from most others, especially when it comes to equipment.
-Unlike many other sports when equipment is needed for protection or to actually play the sport, dance really only requires simple apparel to be worn.
-You don’t need a ball, bat, or helmet for dance, just the correct outfit and some rhythm!
+Unlike many other sports where equipment is needed for protection or to actually play the sport, dance really only requires simple apparel to be worn.
+You don’t need a ball, bat, helmet, or any other complex components to perform dance.
+In terms of equipment, you just need the correct outfit.

 What is the expected total cost of dance equipment?